-While Copenhagen is a thriving metropolis, when you travel out into the Danish countryside, you find yourself saying "cute" more than you know you should.
-When I'm in the Netherlands, I have a running joke with my guide friends.
-We say, "Everything's so...Dutch."
-Now, in Denmark, I'm saying, "Everything's so...Danish."
+While Copenhagen is a thriving metropolis, when you venture out into the Danish countryside, you find yourself saying "cute" more than you know you should.
+When I'm traveling in Denmark, I have a running joke with my friends that I can't stop remarking about how "everything's so…Danish."

 Denmark is, simply, cute.
-Travelers find the society itself is the focus of their "sightseeing."
-The place feels like a pitch 'n putt course sparsely inhabited by happy, blonde Vulcans.
-Poll after poll lists the Danes as the most contented and happiest people on the planet.
+Many travelers find that Danish society itself is the focus of their "sightseeing."
+Poll after poll lists the Danes as some of the most contented and happiest people on the planet.
 It occurred to me on my last visit that, after a week of travel, I never heard a local person raise their voice.

-The local Disneyland — Legoland — is a wildly popular place featuring 58 million Lego bricks built into famous landmarks from around the world.
+The local Disneyland — Legoland — is a wildly popular place featuring more than 58 million Lego bricks built into famous landmarks from around the world.
 (They claim if you lined them all up, the bricks would stretch from here to Italy.)
-The place is crawling with adorably cute, ice cream-licking, fair-haired children.
-Even with piles of sugar, it is so mellow.
-Kids are holding their mothers hands, learning about the Lego buildings or smiling contentedly as they whip around on the carousel.
+The place is crawling with adorably cute, ice-cream-licking, fair-haired children.
+Kids are holding their mothers' hands, learning about the Lego buildings, or smiling contentedly as they whip around on the carousel.

-In the middle of the countryside the newly paved roads are lined with perfectly smooth bike lanes—one for each direction.
+In the middle of the countryside roads are lined with perfectly smooth bike lanes — one for each direction.
 Even out here, there are more bikes than cars.
 No one's uptight.
-If we get into a little traffic jam—everyone takes it in stride.
-Darn those Danes.
+If we get into a little traffic jam, everyone takes it in stride.

 I've been wondering how the Danes pull it off.
 I think their success relates to handling the "free rider" problem through their social contract.
 Danes seem to keep in mind the consequences of free riders.
-(Basically: If I do it, I can get away with it, but if everyone does it, the system will collapse.)
-They make their decisions based on what would happen to their society if everyone cheated on this, sued someone for that, took advantage of that technicality, freeloaded here, or ignored a rule there.
+(Basically: If I do it, I can get away with it, sure — but if everyone does it, the system will collapse.)
+They consider what would happen to their society if everyone cheated on this, sued someone for that, took advantage of that technicality, freeloaded here, or ignored a rule there.

 People laugh politely when I ask if they speak English, responding, "Of course I do."
 Conversation flows easy.
 Here are a few comments I've heard: